 Berry Springs Nature Park

-Just 50 kilometres from Darwin is a popular relaxation spot for locals and visitors alike.
-With spring-fed pools and a small waterfall, Berry Springs is an ideal spot for picnics, swimming and bush walking.
+One of the locals favourite day trips is just 50 kilometres from Darwin.
+A popular relaxation spot for locals and visitors alike with spring-fed pools and a small waterfall.
+Berry Springs is an ideal spot for picnics, swimming and bush walking.

 - Drop into nearby Crazy Acres Mango Farm and Cafe for one of their ‘insanely delicious’ treats!

 - Visit the Territory Wildlife Park to see the Australian wildlife in their natural habitats.

 Crab Claw Island

 Just 130 kilometres from Darwin city, Crab Claw Island is a popular day trip from Darwin.
 Visit for lunch at the licensed restaurant overlooking Darwin city or check-in for an extended stay.
 Relax and enjoy more serenity!